 Looking for some fun new games to try at your next kid’s party or family get-together?
 With so many activities and games to choose from, it’s always best to make things easier for yourself and pick the simplest activities to put together.
 These Minute To Win It games all require minimal investment and reward you with a ton of laughs.
+Which makes them incredibly popular.
+How popular?
+Well, according to the latest search data available, Minute to Win it games are searched for nearly 74,000 times per month.
 Something that is especially helpful if your kids are bored and stuck at home during a coronavirus self-quarantine.

 1. Chop Stick Race